 Among others, these areas are affected:

 In order to be able to ensure continuous supply with safe and innovative medical technology, all manufacturers are faced with the challenging task of overcoming the increased requirements necessary to receive the CE mark.
 The notified bodies must lay the foundation and create sufficient capacity for the conformity assessment procedure.
-Currently it is unclear whether this can be realistically accomplished within the well-known given timeframe for the implementation of the MDR.

 A revision of the Medical Device Directive 93/42 EEC (MDD), which was made public in 1993 and still applies today, became necessary at the European level.
 With the new regulation, EU authorities would like to improve the quality of medical devices and enhance safety, harmonize the processes through the EU, and increase patient safety.
 Additional aspects include the improvement of transparency and traceability in connection with new technologies that allow for the clear identification of all products throughout their entire lifecycle.

 The MDR defines the requirements that a manufacturer must meet in order to sell medical devices in Europe.
-Both the technical requirements for a product and the requirements placed on the monitoring of products used in healthcare facilities are affected.
+Both the technical requirements for a product and the requirements placed on the monitoring of products used in health care facilities are affected.